jazlab/tabletop/README.md

 ### Interacting with the GUI

-The web interface provides a desktop-like interface for interacting with the Universal Robots simulator and the ROS2 visualization nodes.
+The web interface provides a desktop-like interface for interacting with the Universal Robots simulator and the ROS 2 visualization nodes.

 To make sure that you can see the whole screen:
 * Click the drawer icon on the left of the screen to expand it